lgbt-foundation/whitepaper/whitepaper.md

 ### Escrow of Proceeds

-ETH committed during the Token Sale will be held in a secure multi-signature wallet and will only be released from the account with 2 out of 3 signatures of:
+ETH committed during the Token Sale will be held in a secure multi-signature wallet and will only be released from the account with two out of three signatures of:

-- Christof Wittig - CEO @ Hornet
+- Christof Wittig - Founder and CEO of Hornet Networks
 - NN - Member of the Advisory Board
 - NN - external individual